szypkiwonsz/Exams-API-Script/README.md

-##### Avaible commands:

-python script.py COMMAND

---help -> show basic help menu.

---get_data -> Importing data from api to database.

---1 TERRITORY YEAR -> displaying the average number of people who took the exam for a given province over the years, up to the given year.

---2 TERRITORY YEAR -> displaying the percentage pass rate for a given province over the years, e.g.

---3 YEAR -> Providing the voivodship with the best pass rate in a given year.

---4 -> Displaying voivodships that recorded a decrease in the success rate in the following year.

---5 FIRST_TERRITORY SECOND_TERRITORY -> comparison of two voivodships - for the two voivodships listed, listing which voivodship had better pass rates in each available year.

 # Exams-API-Script

 A python script that retrieves api data about joining and passing the Matura exam in given provinces.
 By entering the appropriate commands, we can display the selected data.